The Ultimate Guide to SLI/SLO

 This distribution can be depicted graphically as follows:

-To calculate p99, first accumulate the number of requests in each bucket.
+To calculate p99, first accumulate the number of requests for each bucket.

 This means that out of 100 requests, 99% of requests were processed in 1600ms or less.